 A smart contract is a self-executing contract with the terms of the agreement directly written into computer code.

-It automatically performs the obligations of the other parties to perform a smart contract’s execution when the agreed-upon conditions of one smart contract’s terms are met.
+It automatically fulfills the obligations of the other parties to execute a smart contract when the agreed-upon conditions of one smart contract’s terms are met.
 Ethereum, another blockchain platform, popularized the concept of smart contracts.

 While the Bitcoin network does support simple scripts and legal contracts, it’s not designed to handle the complex logic of smart contracts like Ethereum can.
 However, second-layer solutions like Rootstock (RSK) bring Ethereum-style artificial intelligence and contract execution functionality to the Bitcoin network.